Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Empirical Analysis of Generalization in LLMs

+We further analyze these experiments by considering each specific syllogism type (see Table~\ref{tab:syllogisms}) and decomposing the results in Table~\ref{tab:main_accuracy} into a detailed breakdown of accuracy scores for each reasoning task: premise selection and proof by contradiction.

-\paragraph{Analysis by Syllogism Type} We analyzed these experiments on specific types of syllogism (Table \ref{tab:syllogisms}).
-In the premise selection task, Type (2)---the structurally simplest inference embedded within all other types---consistently achieved the highest accuracy across all experimental settings, demonstrating near-perfect generalization, with the unique exception of GPT in the compositionality experiment.
-In contrast, Type (1) and Type (5) achieved the lowest accuracies for T5 across the generalization tasks.
-For GPT, poor performance was observed only on Type (1).
-In the proof by contradiction task---where Types (2) and (6) were not applicable---Type (7) emerged as the best-performing inference type on both architectures, achieving a near-perfect generalization in the case of GPT.
+\paragraph{Premise Selection Task} The outcomes of the premise selection task are reported in Tables \ref{tab:t5_ps_types_accuracy} and \ref{tab:gpt_ps_types_accuracy} for the T5 and GPT models, respectively.
+Notably, type $\T_2$---the structurally simplest inference embedded within all other types---consistently achieved the highest accuracy across all experimental settings, demonstrating near-perfect generalization, with the unique exception of GPT in the compositionality experiment.
+In contrast, types $\T_1$ and $\T_5$ achieved the lowest accuracies for T5 across the generalization tasks, whereas for GPT, poor performance was observed only on type $\T_1$.

+\paragraph{Proof By Contradiction Task} Tables \ref{tab:t5_pbc_types_accuracy} and \ref{tab:gpt_pbc_types_accuracy} present the results for proof by contradiction.
+For this reasoning task---where types $\T_2$ and $\T_6$ were not applicable---type $\T_7$ emerged as the best-performing inference type on both architectures, achieving a near-perfect generalization in the case of GPT.
 Overall, this task appeared to be easier for GPT than for T5, which, with few exceptions, struggled to generalize effectively.
-GPT, by contrast, demonstrated consistently strong performance across all inference types, including the particularly challenging Type (1) (see Appendix \ref{sec:appendix_types} for more details).
+GPT, by contrast, demonstrated consistently strong performance across all inference types, including the particularly challenging type $\T_1$.